Home ➔ Citation Questions ➔ How to Cite an Article in an Essay? (APA and MLA)

 • Knowledge Base

-The article title appears in plain text and sentence case, while the journal name is italicized and in title case (all major words capitalized).
+In an APA Style journal article reference , the article title is in plain text and sentence case, while the journal name appears in italics, in title case.

-APA format Last name, Initials.
+APA format Author last name, Initials.
 (Year).
 Article title. , (Issue), Page range.
 DOI or URL

 The AI-powered Citation Checker helps you avoid common mistakes such as: